Healthy Carrot Cake Milkshake

 - Serve immediately with all-natural whipped cream (avoid brands that use hydrogenated oil), a dash of cinnamon, a sprinkle of unsweetened shredded coconut, crumbled walnuts/pecans or straws alone.
 Enjoy!

 When I made this nutrition label I sure wasn’t expecting this milkshake to be so low in calories and fat.
-To absorb the Vitamin A in the carrots you need to consume dietary fat, so I like to add a spoonful of Raw Walnut Butter or Raw Pecan Butter to the blender (I tried using coconut butter once but it didn’t blend very well.
-If you have a high-end blender, like a Vitamix, you can give coconut butter a shot)!
+To absorb the Vitamin A in the carrots you need to consume dietary fat, so I like to add a spoonful of walnut butter, pecan butter, or almond butter to the blender!

 To be totally honest, I originally made this recipe on the fly because I wanted to use up some carrots.
 Did I say “some” carrots?
 I meant “a ton” of carrots.
 You see, I bought a GIANT bag of organic baby carrots at Costco because a 5lb bag there basically costs the same as a snack-sized bag at Whole Foods.
 I’m sorry, I’m frugal.
 I hate wasting food so I wasn’t about to toss the carrots in the trash, but I didn’t really feel like gagging down another carrot either.